shaperones0/Items-4-Clean/README.md

 * __quarter stairs__: allows to climb up 1/4 of voxel. has 3 different skins (standard/glass/grating), accepts inputs pretty much the same way as original stairs item. see it's [project page](https://github.com/Laudanum-dev/Items-4-Clean/projects/2) for plans and improvements on this item
 * __world portal__: allows to create seamless connection between the remote parts of chamber. accepts inputs to be closed/open. if you want to use the removed input and output system then take all the needed files from [f38ec17](https://github.com/Laudanum-dev/Items-4-Clean/tree/f38ec17f37a8f92b3d4a6948ac501e4fe8958ee3)
 * __player start__: overrides the default entrance, allowing you to DIY your own entrance sequence of the chamber.
+* __player end__: small input receiver that will instantly bring map's end screen when activated
+* __sound items__: use them to manipulate sounds, music and soundscapes played in your map
 # changelog:
+* 23.08.21 - added sound items
+* 22.08.21 - added player end
 * 22.08.21 - added player start
 * 22.08.21 - added world portal.
 * 22.08.21 - changed project structure, added editor model for `quarter-stairs`. see [f37fcde](https://github.com/Laudanum-dev/Items-4-Clean/tree/f37fcde7d1e3277ecac8aeed430ae14ef10f7021) for more details about things prior to this point